-With Christmas fast approaching, we asked our Harley Street practitioner and wellbeing expert Matt Lovell to provide us with his 3 top tips for keeping your body a temple without having to ditch the indulgence…
+Mince pices, chocolate advent calendars, roasts with all the trimmings.
+With Christmas feasts fast approaching, we asked our Harley Street practitioner and wellbeing expert Matt Lovell to provide us with his top three tips for keeping your body a temple without having to ditch the indulgence…

 1. Get plenty of rest